The Business Sale Timeline: What to Expect at Each Stage

 Operational & Commercial Due Diligence

 Operational Due Diligence (ODD) and Commercial Due Diligence (CDD) are critical for buyers to assess the sustainability of the business model and its growth potential.
 Operational Due Diligence involves a deep dive into the company's processes, systems, and infrastructure.
-Buyers will evaluate manufacturing processes, supply chain management, IT systems, human resources, and overall operational efficiency.
+Buyers evaluate manufacturing processes, supply chain management, IT systems, human resources, and overall operational efficiency.
 The goal is to identify bottlenecks, inefficiencies, and potential cost synergies [13].
 This often includes site visits, interviews with key personnel, and analysis of operational data.
 Commercial Due Diligence focuses on the market, customers, and competitive landscape.
 This includes market size and growth, customer concentration, competitive advantages, sales pipeline, and marketing effectiveness.
 Buyers often engage third-party consultants to conduct independent market studies and customer interviews, validating market claims and growth projections [14].
 Understanding customer churn, acquisition channels, and competitive positioning is key.

 Legal & Financial Due Diligence

 These are standard and exhaustive reviews conducted by the buyer's legal and financial teams.
 Legal Due Diligence involves lawyers scrutinizing all legal documents, including contracts, intellectual property, litigation history, regulatory compliance, and employment agreements.
 The aim is to uncover any hidden liabilities or legal risks that could impact the transaction or future operations [15].
 This can involve reviewing thousands of pages of documents and identifying potential indemnification claims.
-Financial Due Diligence goes beyond the QoE report to verify all financial data, accounting policies, internal controls, and tax compliance.
-Buyers will analyze revenue recognition, expense categorization, working capital trends, and debt obligations.
+Financial Due Diligence extends beyond the QoE report to verify all financial data, accounting policies, internal controls, and tax compliance.
+Buyers analyze revenue recognition, expense categorization, working capital trends, and debt obligations.
 Discrepancies can lead to price adjustments or even deal termination, underscoring the importance of financial accuracy and transparency [16].
 Forensic accounting may be employed to uncover any irregularities.

 Phase 4: Closing & Integration (1-2 Months)